-(Part 37 of 37 in Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 37 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 Chapter 25, starts with, “You are feeling crappy.”
 Why, yes.
 Yes I am.